 ACLI: New Shell

 This command opens a new ACLI shell in a new integrated terminal instance.
-The shell's rich auto-completion capabilities can be used to quickly compose and test ACLI actions against live Atlassian products (and more!).
+The shell's rich auto-completion capabilities can be used to quickly compose and test ACLI actions against live Atlassian products and monday.com.
 This can be useful when exploring or performing singular actions, or authoring or maintaining new ACLI script files in an editor.

 ACLI: Run Script